Morgan Aquino

-Morgan Elizabeth Aquino (/es/) is an Australian soccer player who currently plays as goalkeeper for Power FC in the USL Super League in the United States.
+Morgan Elizabeth Aquino (/es/) is an Australian professional soccer player who plays as a goalkeeper for A-League Women club Central Coast Mariners and for the Australia national team.
+She has previously played for A-League Women clubs Perth Glory FC, where she won an A-League Women Golden Glove award, and Brisbane Roar FC, as well as American USL Super League club DC Power.

 Early life

 Aquino started playing football alternating between goalkeeper and striker.
 She was scouted by then Western Australia state coach Elisa D'Ovideo, who selected her for the under-13 state team.

 Club career

 Aquino started her professional career at her hometown club of Perth Glory, but did not make an appearance until January 2020, coming on as a half time substitute against Western Sydney Wanderers.
 She made three appearances before signing for Brisbane Roar for the 2020–21 season.

 Aquino returned to Perth Glory the following season having made four appearances for the Roar, on a long-term deal.
 From then on, she started making more regular appearances for the club, sharing goalkeeping duties with her fellow goalkeepers Courtney Newbon and Sarah Langman.

 Having established herself as Perth's first choice goalkeeper, Aquino went on to have a breakout season during the 2023–24 campaign.
 She played in every game and made a record 126 saves with a save percentage of 81.1%, which was the most of any goalkeeper in the league.
 Her efforts this season earned her a place in both the PFA and A-League Women's teams of the season.

 In July 2024, Aquino left Perth Glory to pursue an opportunity in the United States, joining USL Super League club DC Power FC as part of their inaugural playing roster for the 2024–25 season.
+She soon became the club's first-choice goalkeeper, starting the majority of Power FC's games in its first season of play.
+The following season, Aquino was named to the USL Super League Team of the Month for February 2026 after starting and playing the entirety of all of DC's matches to that point.
+After her contract expired at the conclusion of the 2025–26 campaign, Aquino departed from Power FC.

+In September 2026, it was announced Aquino returned to Australia, signing with Central Coast Mariners.